 (3) A person employed or engaged in the service of liquor on or from licensed premises (other than licensed premises under an occasional licence) is required to complete successfully, within 4 weeks after being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

-(4) A person employed or engaged in the service of liquor on or from licensed premises under an occasional licence, where the anticipated number of patrons is greater than 300, is required to have completed successfully a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.
+(4) A person employed or engaged in the service of liquor on or from licensed premises under an occasional licence, where the anticipated number of patrons is greater than 300, is required to have completed successfully, within 6 months before being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

+(4A) A person employed or engaged as a crowd controller in respect of licenced premises (other than licensed premises under an occasional licence) on or after 1 July 2018 is required to complete successfully, within 4 weeks after being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

+(4B) A person employed or engaged as a crowd controller in respect of licenced premises under an occasional licence, where the anticipated number of patrons is greater than 300, on or after 1 July 2018 is required to have completed successfully, within 6 months before being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

+(4C) A person who completes a course of training or assessment approved for the purposes of subregulation (2), (3), (4), (4A) or (4B) is thereafter exempt from that subregulation.

-(5) If the Director determines that a person to whom subregulation (2), (3) or (4) would otherwise apply is exempt from that subregulation, that exemption has effect accordingly.
+(5) If the Director determines that a person to whom subregulation (2), (3), (4), (4A) or (4B) would otherwise apply is exempt from that subregulation, that exemption has effect accordingly.

 [Regulation 14AD inserted in Gazette 1 May 2007 p.
 1878; amended in Gazette 22 Oct 2010 p.
 5227; 3 Jun 2011 p.
-1998.]
+1998; 10 Jan 2017 p.
+144.]

 14AE.
 Offences for r.
 14AD